-- 3.2.1 The arbitrator's law firm is currently rendering services to one of the parties, or to an affiliate of one of the parties, without creating a significant commercial relationship for the law firm and without the involvement of the arbitrator. - 3.2.2 A law firm or other legal organisation that shares significant fees or other revenues with the arbitrator's law firm renders services to one of the parties, or an affiliate of one of the parties, before the Arbitral Tribunal. - 3.2.3 The arbitrator or his or her firm represents a party, or an affiliate of one of the parties to the arbitration, on a regular basis, but such representation does not concern the current dispute. - 3.3 Relationship between an arbitrator and another arbitrator or counsel - 3.3.1 The arbitrator and another arbitrator are lawyers in the same law firm. - 3.3.2 The arbitrator and another arbitrator, or the counsel for one of the parties, are members of the same barristers' chambers.
+- 3.1.6 The arbitrator currently serves, or has acted within the past three years, as an expert for one of the parties, or an affiliate of one of the parties in an unrelated matter. - 3.2.1.7 The arbitrator's law firm or employer is currently rendering or regularly renders services to one of the parties, or to an affiliate of one of the parties, without creating a significant commercial relationship for the law firm or employer and without the involvement of the arbitrator, and such services do not concern the current dispute. - 3.2.21.8 A law firm or other legal organisation that shares significant fees or other revenues with the arbitrator's law firm or employer renders services to one of the parties, or an affiliate of one of the parties, before the Arbitral Tribunal. - 3.2.3 The arbitrator or his or her firm represents a party, or an affiliate of one of the parties to the arbitration, on a regular basis, but such representation does not concern the current dispute. - 3.3 Relationship between an arbitrator and another arbitrator or counsel